flenniken/statictea/docs/messages.md

     "Invalid low surrogate.", ## wInvalidLowSurrogate
     "Unicode code point over the limit of 10FFFF.", ## wCodePointTooBig "Invalid UTF-8 byte sequence at position $1.", ## wInvalidUtf8ByteSeq
-    "Unicode surrogate code points are invalid in UTF-8 strings."]
+    "Unicode surrogate code points are invalid in UTF-8 strings.", ## wUtf8Surrogate "The end position is less than start position.", ## wEndPosTooSmall "The end position is greater then the number of characters in the string.", ## wEndPosTooBig "The start position is greater then the number of characters in the string.", ## wStartPosTooBig "The length is greater then the possible number of characters in the slice.", ## wLengthTooBig "The start position is less than 0."]
 ```